 You can use this category for any of the submissions we accept: poetry, lyric/hybrid, conversation/essay.

-Know that we appreciate anyone who chooses this category, though we vow to always have fee-free options available.
+Know that we appreciate anyone who chooses this category, though we will regularly have fee-free options available.
+We will occasionally close to fee-free options but will always have this category open.
 We are poets ourselves; we understand how draining this can be on one's wallet.
 Using this category does not privilege the submission, but we do appreciate your dedication and assistance to a growing journal.

-What we're interested in: a conversation between two poets, an interview, a unique take on a recent poetry publication or poetry-focused event, a discussion of a poetic trend, an examination of poetic history, imaginings, writerly habits, and other poetry-related fodder.
+What we're interested in: a conversation between two poets, a roundtable discussion, an interview, a unique take on a recent poetry publication or poetry-focused event, a discussion of a poetic trend, an examination of poetic history, imaginings, writerly habits, and other poetry-related fodder.

 Please query if you have a unique format, such as video or photo essay, you'd like to use.